 “Youth Action On Development is a youth organization that aims at creating a society where there is equal opportunity to access quality education and environmentally friendly atmosphere to in-cooperate the demand of the future generation”

 Osman started the YAD in 2012.
-This early education school and kindergarten teaches kids ages 3 to 11 the English language --which is the official language in Ghana--, to read, to count and has become a social centre in the life of the village.
+This early education school and kindergarten teaches kids ages 3 to 11 the English language -which is the official language in Ghana-, to read, to count and has become a social center in the life of the village.

 Already 70 kids have finished the full cycle of school.
 And now, Osman has taken his mission a step further and created what’s called Rural Role Model Camps, a project that every summer takes him and his folks out to rural villages to teach high school kids trades and skills they can use later on in their lives.